AdrienKN/loradata/docs/understand/lorawan.md

 - Stores and displays data sent by [Gateways](#gateways)

 ### Duty Cycle
-A duty cycle or power cycle is the fraction of one period in which a signal or system is active.[1][2][3]
+A duty cycle or power cycle is the fraction of one period in which a signal or system is active.
 Duty cycle is commonly expressed as a percentage or a ratio.
 A period is the time it takes for a signal to complete an on-and-off cycle. ([Wikipedia](https://en.wikipedia.org/wiki/Duty_cycle), 2024).

 In LoRaWAN, the duty cycle is usually near 1%.
 It means that on a **1h** period, a LoRaWAN device can transmit for **3.6 sec**.